Two arrested in connection to vehicle break-ins in Corning

 - Smith, burglary in the second degree, a class C felony

-During the month of September, Corning Police took numerous reports of vehicle break-ins spanning throughout the city along with a home burglary.
+During the month of September, Corning Police took numerous reports of vehicle break-ins spanning throughout the city along with a home burglary in the Town of Erwin.
 An investigation was conducted and police were able to identify both Colon Jr. and Smith as suspects in the vehicle break-ins and home burglary.

 On Friday, Sept.
 29, a search warrant was done at a home on East Third Street in Corning where police were able to recover a large amount of stolen property from the home, all of which was linked to both the car break-ins and burglary.